synpixel/mirror/README.md

     local x = world:entity()
     world:set(x, Temperature, 0)

-    -- Only allow this specific player to see this entity and its components -- You can allow every player to see this entity with `world:add(x, mirror.Networked)` world:set(x, mirror.Networked, { player }) end
+    -- Allow every player to see this entity and its components -- You can allow specific players to see this entity with `world:set(x, mirror.Networked, { ... })` world:set(x, mirror.Networked)

+    -- Allow only this specific player to see changes to the Temperature component world:set(x, pair(mirror.Networked, Temperature), { player }) end

 local function on_every_frame(delta_time: number)